Update: Story introduction updated with Table of Contents.

 Tesla Model 2 battery

-Tesla could offer the Model 2 is with a new Iron-based battery, which promises long cycle life.
-Further, the shift from Nickel to Iron for its entry-level future cars indicates Tesla is keen on lowering the cost of the car.
+Tesla could offer the Model 2 with a new Iron-based battery, which promises long cycle life.
+Further, the shift from Nickel to Iron for its future entry-level cars indicates Tesla is keen on lowering the cost of the vehicle.
 An Iron base (which is more abundant than Nickel) would mean that Tesla would have fewer supply constraints.
 However, Musk indicated he had urged mining companies to produce more of the material.

 With its long cycle life, the Tesla LFP battery (Lithium Iron Phosphate) would be an integral part of the Tesla Robotaxi.
 Long cycle life is paramount for commercial applications.
-The Robotaxi could be a derivative of the Model 2 with some of the luxury/convenience features deleted.
-Since Tesla already introduced the Model 3 with an LFP battery, the company could gather essential insights into this chemistry for optimization in the mass-market Model 2 in 2023.
+The Robotaxi could be a derivative of the Model 2 with some luxury/convenience features deleted.
+Since Tesla already introduced the Model 3 with an LFP battery, it could gather essential insights into this chemistry for optimization in the mass-market Model 2 when it is ready for launch.

 Model 2 to use the BYD Blade Battery?

-Some media reports had suggested that Tesla could use BYD’s Blade batteries in the Model 2.
+Tesla’s new car project has generated more than a fair share of media speculation.
+Last year, Chinese media reports suggested that Tesla could use BYD’s Blade batteries in the Model 2.
 Financial Associated Press reported on August 5, 2021, that BYD plans to supply Blade batteries to Tesla beginning in Q2 2022 (April-June 2022) and that these batteries have entered the C-sample test phase.
 BYD then released a statement saying that it has never indicated or stated that Tesla will use its Blade batteries, tech.ifeng.com reported on August 11, 2021.

-On October 21, 2021, Financial Associated Press reported that Tesla has placed a battery pack order totaling 10 GWh from BYD.
-That equates to 200,000 battery packs if we approximately assume 50 kWh to be the energy content of each battery pack.
-That’d be enough supply for probably one quarter.
-In Q3 2021, Tesla sold 232,025 units of the Model 3 and Model Y combined.
-The significantly cheaper upcoming model may witness a much higher demand.
+On October 21, 2021, Financial Associated Press reported that Tesla had placed a battery pack order totaling 10 GWh from BYD.
+That equates to 200,000 battery packs if we approximately assume 50 kWh to be the energy content of each battery pack, enough supply for probably one quarter of the Model 3 and Model Y production.
+The cheapest Tesla will witness a much higher demand.

 BYD claims that the Blade batteries with Lithium Iron-Phosphate cells offer new levels of safety in the EV industry.
 In a nail-penetration test, the Blade Battery’s surface temperature reached only 30º – 60º C and emitted no smoke or fire.
 Longevity is another advantage, with the company claiming that it can last 1.2 million km (nearly 750,000 miles) after 3,000 charging/discharging cycles.
-The BYD Tang achieves a range (NEDC) of 505 km (314 miles) with the BYD Battery.
-Manufacturing of these batteries takes place in Chongqing, China.
+Manufacturing of the batteries takes place in Chongqing, China, and is used in models including the BYD Han EV and BYD Tang EV.

 On the upcoming Tesla 4680 cell

-The name 4680 comes from the dimensions of the cell, 80 mm in length and around 46 mm in diameter.
+The name 4680 comes from the cell’s dimensions, 80 mm in length and around 46 mm in diameter.
 “We get five times the energy with six times the power, and enable 16% range increase just (from the change in) form factor alone,” Andrew Baglino, Senior Vice President, Powertrain and Energy Engineering, Tesla, said at the Tesla Battery Day in 2020.

 The nice thing is like having at least a factory in Europe and a factory in China, a factory in North America or at least have factories where – for our high-volume products – where they’re on the continent where most of our customers are.Elon Musk, co-founder and CEO, Tesla (2021 shareholder meeting)

-Towards the end of the Q2 2021 earnings conference call, Musk hinted that the company may not use the 4680-format for the battery cells of the Model 2 and could offer a different format.
+Towards the end of the Q2 2021 earnings conference call, Musk hinted that the company may not use the 4680-format for the LFP battery cells.
 He said:

 I see us sort of like consolidating around a 4680 nickel-based structural pack for long-range vehicles.
 And then not necessarily a 4680-format, but some other format for iron-based cells.Elon Musk, co-founder and CEO, Tesla (Q2 2021 earnings conference call)